Negotiation in Health Care Settings

 - Special Comments:

-This course will be offered for 3 days in the HPM Summer Institute.
-Students are required to complete readings prior to the start of the course.
-The final assignments will be due no later than August 2, 2019.
+This course will be offered over a-3 day period in Baltimore.
+Students are required to complete assignment prior to the start of class.
+The analysis critique will be due December 13, 2019.